25 Sneaky Weight Loss Hacks That Really Work

 6. Get sneaky with labels

 Can’t ditch the snack foods completely?
-Label your favorite food packages with the correct portion size of that snack AND the amount of exercise needed to burn it off.
+Label your favorite food packages with the correct portion size of that snack and the amount of exercise needed to burn it off.
 It might make you less likely to overindulge!

 7. Learn to pour perfect portions